hustzxd/PaperListTemplate/notes/SparseGPT.md

-SparseGPT: Massive Language Models Can be Accurately Pruned in one-shot.
+# SparseGPT: Massive Language Models Can be Accurately Pruned in one-shot